 Policy and Procedures

-- Develop written policies assuring lab access for disabled users.
+- Develop written policies assuring IT access for disabled users.

 - In key lab documents, indicate commitment to universal access and describe procedures for requesting disability accommodations.